Cannabis in New Jersey: 2017-2019 legislative debate on legalization

 Scutari introduced new legislation to legalize, regulate, and tax marijuana for recreational purposes, the New Jersey Marijuana Legalization Act, on June 7, 2018.
 Stephen M. Sweeney is a consponsor.
 In November 2018, a joint panel of the New Jersey Legislature (composed of assembly members and senators) passed S-2703, as well as separate legislation to expand the state's expungement process, including for drug offenses (S-3205).
-Under S-2703, the possession of up to 1 ounce of marijuana, and the consumption of marijuana in the home or designated areas would become legal; a 12% state sales tax on marijuana would be imposed; and New Jersey municipalities would be given the power to choose to levy an additional 2% tax.
+Under S-2703, the possession of up to 1 oz of marijuana, and the consumption of marijuana in the home or designated areas would become legal; a 12% state sales tax on marijuana would be imposed; and New Jersey municipalities would be given the power to choose to levy an additional 2% tax.

 The progress of the legalization bill was slowed by legislative gridlock.
 Governor Murphy and Senate President Sweeney agreed that marijuana should be legalized, but disagree on details.
 A small number of state Senate Democrats opposed legalization, most vocally "a handful of African-American Democratic lawmakers who split with their party over legalization, arguing that it would be a public health menace to their communities."
 Senator Ronald Rice was a leading opponent of legalization.
 As a result of their opposition, the proponents of the legislation needed every other Senate Democrat, and possibly several Senate Republicans, in order to secure passage.

 Negotiations in December 2018 and January 2019 focused on the tax rate for marijuana sales and regulatory oversight.
 In March 2019, the effort to legalize marijuana in New Jersey collapsed, as Murphy and Sweeney were unable to persuade a majority of senators to back the legislation.